mathesar-foundation/mathesar/docs/docs/user-guide/relationships.md

 ### Limitations of Mathesar's reference columns

-- Mathesar does not support supports "composite" foreign keys &mdash; foreign keys that reference _multiple_ columns in the referenced table at once.
+- Mathesar does not support "composite" foreign keys &mdash; foreign keys that reference _multiple_ columns in the referenced table at once.

 - Some PostgreSQL databases might contain normalized data which is implicitly structured to utilize the concept of references but which lacks the foreign key constraints necessary to ensure data integrity.
 Mathesar will not treat such columns as references.
 It only recognizes foreign key columns as references.